rtgfd157/PackageAnalyzer/README.md

 The project will search for package in npmjs and will insert to DB.
 Each package will show also his dependency.

-Stack: Docker - Postgres -  Celery - Django  - React - Flower
+Stack: Docker - Postgres -  Celery - Django  - React - Flower - ElasticSearch

 need to have:
 Docker and Docker compose